tuana9a/aws-eks-example/one/README.md

-# aws-eks-example/one
+# eks:one

-Simple EKS cluster with private worker node and public control plane and load balancer.
+Simple EKS cluster with public control planes and private workers.

 ```bash
 aws eks update-kubeconfig --name one